ryan-pickert/sequ/README.md

 * Input notes via piano roll
 * Activate/deactivate steps to your liking
 * Up to eight tracks playing simultaneously
-* Send tracks to different devices or MIDI channels
+* Send tracks to different devices and MIDI channels

 **Quick Start Guide**

 >Connect your MIDI devices (if they aren't already) and restart the page.
->All availiable devices will be accessable from the 'MIDI' section in the edit menu.
+>All availiable devices will be accessible under the 'MIDI' section in the edit menu.

 To create a sequence: